 How is your credit score calculated?

 Credit scores range from zero to 1,000 or 1,200, depending on the credit agency.
 Your score will fall somewhere within a five-point grading scale: excellent, very good, good, average, and below average.
+The higher your credit score, the better it is.

 How to check your credit rating in Australia